mxahan/mxahan.github.io/_posts/2020-08-26-Job_intern_info.md

 Qual: Ph.
 D. student.,  SQL, Hadoop, python, Perl, C#, statistical learning,

+##### Brain-inspired Computing Lab
+Design and implement algo inspired from congitive and systems neuroscience MXNet.

 ### Allen Institute for AI

 [Website](https://allenai.org/).
 Go to the research tab to find their papers and resent projects.